Yahnich/yahnich.github.io/README.md

  - **1.6.0b.** Sadist: Health regeneration from 1.5 to 0.5
  - **1.6.0b.** Sadist: Hero death multiplier from 6 to 5.
  - **1.6.0b.** Heartstopper Aura: Health regeneration to damage from 50% to 15%.
+ - **1.6.0c.** Profane Potency Sadist AoE per stack  reduced from 40 to 4

 ## Bloodseeker
 - **1.6.0b.** Sanguivore max health regeneration on spell damage from 0.3/0.4/0.6/0.8 to 0.1/0.2/0.3/0.4%